-Processes play a critical role in helping companies achieve their business strategy by aligning resources, technology and supporting structures toward the achievement of desired business outcomes.
+Business process management plays a critical role in helping companies achieve their strategy by aligning resources, technology and supporting structures toward achieving desired business outcomes.

-The BPM approach and supporting technologies (Business Process Management Solutions, or BPMS) enable benefits across multiple business facets:
+Business process management and supporting technologies enable benefits across multiple business facets:

-BPM also has a significant impact on an organization’s Cost Structure (by enabling cost reduction or quality improvements through automation efforts) and Revenue Generation (by improving processing time, providing timely customer communication, and enhancing the overall customer experience).
-Similarly, in companies that are challenged to expand without adding headcount, BPM enables “Growth without Growing” by improving process efficiency and effectiveness.
+BPM also significantly impacts an organization’s cost structure (by enabling cost reduction or quality improvements through automation efforts) and revenue generation (by improving processing time, providing timely customer communication and enhancing the overall customer experience).
+Similarly, in companies challenged to expand without adding headcount, BPM enables “growth without growing” by improving process efficiency and effectiveness.

-The third challenge that companies are experiencing today is an inability to proactively manage process/task service levels and to recognize where process issues exist.
-BPM solutions have functionality that provides Process Visibility/ Transparency.
-Enabling a business process with BPM facilitates the ability to manage process/task service levels, prioritization, escalations and communication to proactively anticipate, manage and correct current process/activity problems while anticipating and avoiding future issues.
-In addition, BPM provides process analytics to determine where to focus improvement efforts.
+Optimizing a business process with BPM facilitates managing processes, task service levels, prioritization, escalations and communication to proactively anticipate, manage and correct current process problems while anticipating and avoiding future issues.
+In addition, BPM provides analytics to determine where to focus process improvement efforts.

-Finally, companies utilize BPM solutions as a pure Technology Enabler.
-These tools can streamline implementation of process-centric Point Solutions by providing a “workflow” engine backbone and function as the front-end (portal/mobile), reporting, and/or rules solution to multiple back-end systems (i.e. preventing the need for an often lengthy technology platform consolidation).
+Finally, companies use BPM solutions as a pure technology enabler.
+These tools can streamline the implementation of process-centric point solutions by providing a workflow engine backbone and functioning as the front-end (portal or mobile), reporting or rules solution to multiple back-end systems.
+All this prevents the need for a lengthy technology platform consolidation.

-To remain competitive in a rapidly changing business environment, companies must continue to look for tools that can provide differentiation for their processes and customer experiences.
-BPM fills the process management gap and avoids the pitfalls of purchasing/implementing multiple technology solutions by providing an underlying process backbone that can be leveraged to meet a variety of needs spanning multiple processes/business areas.
+To remain competitive in a rapidly changing business environment, companies must continue to look for tools that can provide differentiation for their customer experiences, which are both directly and indirectly impacted by business processes.
+BPM fills the process improvement gap and avoids the pitfalls of purchasing and implementing multiple technology solutions by providing a single underlying process management backbone you can leverage to meet various needs spanning multiple business processes, areas and goals.